 2022 Tesla Model Y

-Receiving the same score as the Pacifica and the Ascent, this electric powerhouse fails to be reliable.
-Although it comes with many excellent features, it isn’t trustworthy enough for the open road.
+Receiving the same score as the Pacifica and the Ascent, this electric powerhouse doesn’t seem to be reliable.
+Although it comes with many features, some might feel it isn’t trustworthy enough for the open road.
 The Tesla Model Y is a trendy, fast, and capable machine.
 However, it tends to offer more problems than its high price is worth.
-For a minimum of $58,990, those who prioritize reliability may want to skip out on the problem-filled Model Y.
+For a minimum of $58,990, those who prioritize reliability may want to skip out on the Model Y.

 2022 Volkswagen Tiguan

-Even less reliable than the previous models is the VW Tiguan.
-It earned a low score of just 17 out of 100 reliability points.
-Even within the last few years, engine, braking, and electrical problems have been reported by owners.
+Even less reliable than the previous models to Consumer Reports is the VW Tiguan.
+Within the last few years, engine, braking, and electrical problems have been reported by owners.
 A 2019 model year having significant issues like that gets the “avoid” stamp all the way.
 Although the 2022 Volkswagen Tiguan offers plenty of value, buyers that lean toward vehicles with high-reliability ratings may want to find one that’s not on CR’s list of the least reliable 2022 SUVs.

 2022 Volvo XC90

-The Volvo XC90 SUV earned just 17 out of 100 points toward Consumer Reports’ reliability rating.
+The Volvo XC90 SUV earned the same low Consumer Reports’ reliability rating as the Tiguan.
 The XC90 will likely be unreliable based on the previous three model years.
 CR reported many owners being unhappy with their purchase after a short time.
 Significant issues from previous model years affect the brakes, climate system, body hardware, and drive system.

 2022 Ford Explorer